 American provides a full complement of business class amenities on the 777-300.

 American also provides pajamas upon request.
-This is an amenity that seems to be becoming standard on long haul international flights.
+This is an amenity that is becoming more prevalent on long haul international flights.

 The menu was on the console beside the seat when I sat down.